UPPMAX/programming_formalisms/docs/prereqs.md

 ### Terminal & git

-**Git and terminals are already integrated in VS Code and can be the first choice** Otherwise follow the steps below!
+**Git (specific installation may be required) and terminals are already integrated in VS Code and can be the first choice** Otherwise follow the steps below!

 === "Mac & Linux"